FurryCoders/FALocalRepo/README.md

 information on how to install Python on your computer, refer to the official website [Python.org](https://www.python.org/).

 The program needs cookies from a logged-in FurAffinity session to download protected pages.
-Without the cookies the program can still download publicly available pages, but others will return empty.
 See [Cookies](#cookies) for more details on which cookies to use.

 **Warning**: FurAffinity theme template must be set to "modern".
 Can be changed at [furaffinity.net/controls/settings/](https://www.furaffinity.net/controls/settings/).